All the New Movies You Can Stream Early While Theaters Are Closed

-'Birds of Prey,' 'Invisible Man,' 'Frozen 2' and More New Releases Streaming Early Amid Theater Closures
+Every New Movie Streaming Early Amid Theater Closures: 'I Still Believe,' 'Bloodshot' and More

-As medical professionals urge social distancing during the global coronavirus pandemic, many movie theaters have temporarily darkened their screens in an effort to prevent the spread of the potentially deadly virus.

-While many film releases are being pushed back due to the theater closures and regional lockdowns, some studios are taking a different approach, releasing new movies on streaming and on-demand services simultaneously with their theater debuts.
+As social distancing becomes the new norm during the coronavirus pandemic, many theater chains have temporarily darkened their screens in an effort to prevent the spread of the potentially deadly virus.
+While most upcoming film releases are being pushed back, some studios are releasing their newest releases on streaming and on-demand services for quarantined viewing.

-Disney made Frozen II available on their Disney+ streaming services three months ahead of schedule, and also bumped up the streaming and on-demand release of Star Wars: The Rise of Skywalker, while Universal Pictures recently announced that several of their new films -- including The Hunt, Invisible Man, Trolls World Tour and more -- will be available for streaming and on-demand viewing sooner than fans expected.
+Disney made Frozen II available on their Disney+ streaming services three months ahead of schedule, while Universal Pictures announced that several of their new films -- including The Hunt, Invisible Man, Trolls World Tour and more -- would be available for in-home viewing sooner than expected.

 "Universal Pictures has a broad and diverse range of movies with 2020 being no exception.
 Rather than delaying these films or releasing them into a challenged distribution landscape, we wanted to provide an option for people to view these titles in the home that is both accessible and affordable,” said NBCUniversal CEO Jeff Shell in a press release.
 "We hope and believe that people will still go to the movies in theaters where available, but we understand that for people in different areas of the world that is increasingly becoming less possible."